ehsanhaghighat/sciann/README.md

-# SciANN: Deep Learning for Scientific Computations
+# SciANN: A Keras wrapper for scientific computations and physics-informed deep learning using artificial neural networks

 ## You have just found SciANN.

-SciANN is a high-level artificial neural networks API, written in Python and capable of running on top of [Keras](https://github.com/keras-team/keras) and [TensorFlow](https://github.com/tensorflow/tensorflow).
-It was developed with a focus on enabling fast experimentation with different networks and emphasis on scientific computations, physics informed deep learing, and inversion. *Being able to go from idea to result with the least possible delay is key to doing good research.*
+SciANN is a high-level artificial neural networks API, written in Python using [Keras](https://keras.io) and [TensorFlow](https://www.tensorflow.org) backends.
+It is developed with a focus on enabling fast experimentation with different networks architectures and with emphasis on scientific computations, physics informed deep learing, and inversion. *Being able to start deep-learning in a very few lines of code is key to doing good research.*

 Use SciANN if you need a deep learning library that: